June 30, 2022

 What is a business plan?

-A business plan helps you draw a complete picture of your roofing business and its growth for the upcoming years.
-From a more technical viewpoint, it's a roadmap of your roofing business' journey, from when you create it to a particular growth point in the future (typically in three to five years).
+A business plan is a document that lays out a companies objectives, goals, and actions to achieve those goals.
+It acts as a template for what they want to accomplish and how they will get there.
+This of it as a roadmap of your roofing business' journey, from when you create it to a particular growth point in the future (typically in three to five years).

 Why do you need a roofing business plan?